kevinxmao/js_project/README.md

-# So You Think You Can Park
+# So You Think You Can Drive

 A parallel parking game that reminds New Yorkers the stress and straneous experience of finding a parking spot.